 The year 2014 is a watershed for the healthcare reform law.
 This is when the major changes to your healthcare plan will begin.
 At this time, all Americans will be required to maintain health insurance.
-(Exceptions include Native Americans, prisoners and illegal immigrants.)
+(Some exceptions include Native Americans, prisoners and illegal immigrants.)

 Here are the details: